File uploader validation guide

 Collection validators

-parameter provides access to the File Uploader API, which can be utilized to perform additional actions or checks.
+The api parameter provides access to the File Uploader API, which you can use to perform additional actions or checks.

-For example, let’s create a collection validator that checks the file names to ensure that an uploaded product image collection contains a front, back, and side images of the product.
-In this example we expect that file names include the word describing the view:
+For this example, we’ll create a collection validator that checks file names to ensure an uploaded product image collection contains a front, back, and side image of the product.
+File names should include the word describing the view:

 const hasAllViewAngles = (collection, api) => {